rakseli/redpajama-v2-processing/README.md

         ...
         ├──quality_signals
     ```
-    - `get_urls.sh`, `dowload_file.sh`, and `/scratch/project_462000086/data/redpajama-v2/full_data` can be used as inspiration
     -  Total inodes used 200K
-2. Add document ids to texts and prune extra cols
+3. Add document ids to texts and prune extra cols
     - `add_document_ids.py`
         - takes paths to one crawl ids and texts as input, ouputs jsonl with ids
         - works by language
-    - Remove original text files &rarr; 150K
+4. Combine
-3. Remove bloom filter duplicates TODO
+4. Remove bloom filter duplicates TODO
     - Load the texts with ids as generator
-    - Load 10 000 duplicates files
-        - example files from `/scratch/project_462000086/data/redpajama-v2/duplicates-2023-14`
     - Filter the duplicates based on `id`
     - Export to jsonl &rarr; use `force_ascii=False` and `orient='"records"`
     - Remove duplicates files &rarr; 100K inodes
     - After bloom filter dedup, the data size is reduced roughly about 40%
-4. Minhash deduplication
+5. Minhash deduplication
     - Load the bloom filtered texts and keep only the ids
     - Filter the bloom filter duplicates
     - compute clusters and filter &rarr; `minhashlsh.py`
     - remove minhash files &rarr; back at 50K inodes
-5. Quality filtering
+6. Quality filtering
     - Filter with Amandas scripts
     - save
 # Memos from the beginning (probably nothing useful for you here)